4200 HUF3200 HUF - student, teacher, retired

 With this performance I want to pay tribute to the 23.000 children who are trying to survive every day in the Hungarian child protection system.
 Although I know it won't make it any better or easier for them.

 Raubinek Lili lives and works in Hungary as a freelance choreographer and dancer, and also worked for two years in a residential children's home.
 Her performances are typically at the crossroads of dance and theatre.
-His works usually respond to a social phenomenon.
+Her works usually respond to a social phenomenon.

 Opening words of the performance: